kanyun-inc/ytk-learn/docs/gbdt_features.md

 - MAE
 - RMSE
-- Confusion Matrix (contains precision, recall and accuracy)
+- Confusion Matrix (contains precision, recall and accuracy)
 - AUC

 Loss is calculated in default, see [evaluation metrics](evaluation_metrics.md) for details.